charliesire/FunQuant/paper/paper.md

 $99\%$ of the probability mass is concentrated at $(0,0)$.

-We want to perform quantization on $Y(X)$.
+We want to quantize on $Y(X)$.

- If the classical Lloyd's algorithm is performed with a budget of $1000$ points, it leads to the outcome illustrated in \autoref{kmeans_quanti}, with only a few sampled points not equal to $(0,0)$.
+ If the classical Lloyd's algorithm is run with a budget of $1000$ points, it leads to the outcome illustrated in \autoref{kmeans_quanti}, with only a few sampled points not equal to $(0,0)$.
 Then, the centroids of the Voronoi cells that do not contain $(0,0)$ are computed with a very small number of points, leading to a very high variance.

 ![Sampling and quantization with classical Lloyd. \label{kmeans_quanti}](kmeans_quanti.jpg){ width="1100" style="display: block; margin: 0 auto" }